straubt1/tfx/site/docs/about/contributing.md

 1. Ensure any install or build dependencies are removed before the end of the layer when doing a build.
-2. Update the README.md with details of changes to the interface, this includes new environment variables, exposed ports, useful file locations and container parameters.
+2. Update the README.md and CHANGELOG.md with details of changes to the interface, this includes new environment variables, exposed ports, useful file locations and container parameters.
 3. Request review from a repo maintainer and work to resolve any feedback/suggestions.